 I am impressed and thankful to Professor Fanelli for her accurate description of my argument.
 I think she raises a question that is crucial for assigning responsibility and liability to those who might engage in political violent acts, such as terrorism, but do not seem to be moral agents proper, such as children and mentally challenged individuals.
 This is an important issue that unfortunately I do not address in my work, but it is certainly worthwhile exploring it in our present context.

-Professor Fanelli asks the following question: “What would the author’s reflections be regarding the importance of the mental capacity or incapacity of the actor as it relates to the many variants of definitions, explanations, even oppositional arguments on terrorism presented in the book?
+Professor Fanelli asks the following question: “What would the author’s reflections be regarding the importance of the mental capacity or incapacity of the actor as it relates to the many variants of definitions, explanations, even oppositional arguments on terrorism presented in the book?”
 Let me underscore that those who engage in counter-terrorist activities are likely to be faced with a dilemma of whether to kill or seriously harmed individuals who strictly speaking cannot be conceived of as responsible moral agents.
 Still, the same individuals might present a direct threat, an innocent or an objective involuntary threat to others who do not deserved to be so threatened, including those who engaged in counter-terrorist activities.

 Professor Fanelli raises a pointed question: “If the mental capacity or state of the actor(s) is such that the actor cannot predict the consequences of his/her actions, or in many cases understand the consequences of his/her actions, under which category would they fall?”
-In other words, if the person who is presenting the threat to others who do not deserve to be so threatened is not strictly speaking a moral agent, should him or her be considered a terrorist?
+In other words, if the person who is presenting the threat to others who do not deserve to be so threatened is not strictly speaking a moral agent, should he or she be considered a terrorist?
 Also, it is important to explore the extent to which they might or might not be conceived of as responsible or liable for their violent actions.

-I define terrorism as “the use of political violence by individuals or groups who deliberately or recklessly inflict substantive harm or threaten to do so on those who can be conceived of as innocent noncombatants beyond reasonable doubt, aiming at influencing a domestic and/or an international audience.” (p.
-59) For the sake of argument let us suppose that members of Al-Qaeda strapped a mentally challenged ten years old girl with a suicide vest full of explosives and instruct her to detonate her vest during the rush hour in Penn Station, New York City, to try to kill and seriously harmed as many innocent people as possible.
+I define terrorism as “the use of political violence by individuals or groups who deliberately or recklessly inflict substantive harm or threaten to do so on those who can be conceived of as innocent noncombatants beyond reasonable doubt, aiming at influencing a domestic and/or an international audience” (p.
+59).
+For the sake of argument let us suppose that members of Al-Qaeda strapped a mentally challenged ten years old girl with a suicide vest full of explosives and instruct her to detonate her vest during the rush hour in Penn Station, New York City, to try to kill and seriously harmed as many innocent people as possible.
 Let us also suppose that she voluntarily walks into Penn Station ready to detonate her vest.
 Professor Fanelli asks the following pointed question: “For children or culturally depraved individuals who do not develop any set with which to reason and predict the consequences of their actions, is it fair or accurate to then place any of these labels onto them, be it as a “terrorist” or “combatant”?”